khoanguyen-dev/geodata-dashboard-ui/README.md

 ## Next Steps

-As you continue to enhance the Geodata Dashboard UI, consider implementing the following features and improvements:
+We consider implementing the following features and improvements:

 ### 1. **Testing for Backend and Frontend**